Internal Medicine Residency Program at Vassar Brothers Medical Center

 Nuvance Health Residency Joint Program Lecture Series

-The Joint Program Lecture Series will occur on a quarterly basis in conjunction with the general surgery and internal medicine residency programs.
 The lecture series covers GME-wide topics such as resident fatigue, burnout, resident wellness and other issues.
 Sessions will be hosted by the GME office and invited speakers will present.
 Topics include, but are not limited to:

 • Fatigue